egienvalue/Embedded_Interview/Micro_Controller.md

 ### DMA (Direct Memory Access)
 Direct memory access (DMA) is an interfacing technique that allows data to transfer directly from I/O device to memory, or from memory to the I/O device without going through the processor.
 Embedded system designers will need to use DMA when interfacing high speed devices.

+- CPU need setup destination address, source addres, data size, and send the transfer request.
+- DMA need request for getting the
+- When the DMA finish transmission, it will send a interrupt to notify CPU.

 ### RTOS